128technology/docs/docs/upgrade_restricted_access.md

 With each of these settings, the conductor(s) require internet access, and the routers must be able to resolve internet hosted repositories.
 Because the access mode is configured on the router, your collection of routers can each use different preferences.
 For example, a router on the internet can use a Juniper repository, but another router managed by the same conductor sitting in an isolated environment can use the conductor.

-### Offline Mode
+## Offline Mode

-For routers that have no access to the internet, set `router > system > software-update > repository > offline-mode` to `true`.
-This overrides the `source-type` setting and directs the routers to retrieve software from the conductor.

-For networks that do not have internet access, routers can be configured to override the `source-type` setting and retrieve software directly from the conductor.
+In networks that do not have internet access, routers can be configured to override the `source-type` setting and retrieve software directly from the conductor.
 In the GUI, set `router > system > software-update > repository > offline-mode` to `true`.

 **From the PCLI:**
 ```